s-guenther/s-guenther.github.io/pages/about.md

 ---
-layout              : page
+layout              : page-fullwidth
+header: no
 show_meta           : false
 title               : "About"
-subheadline         : "About subheadline" teaser              : "This is a teaser for the about page"
+subheadline         : "About subheadline" teaser              : "This is a teaser for the about page" permalink           : "/about/"
-header:
-   image_fullwidth  : "header_homepage_13.jpg"
-permalink           : "/about/"
 ---